Partner with Us

-A new hire generally begins with low productivity and costs the company more than they bring in value and becomes more productive through on the job training and a successful onboarding process.
-On the job training costs consists of employee and supervisor fully loaded wages and equipment and supplies utilized during time spent in training.
-Richards Industries has three levels of machine operator classifications, machine operator 1, 2, and 3 and it typically takes a new hire 4,000 hours of on the job training to reach 100% productivity of a machine operator 3 position.
-During this period, supervisors usually spend 25% or their time managing and training employees, validating and confirming competencies until the employee becomes 100% productive.
-With its current processes, Richards Industries incurs an on the job training cost of $91,000.00 per new machine operator hired.
+A new hire generally begins with low productivity and costs the company more than they bring in value and becomes more productive through on-the-job training and a successful onboarding process.
+On-the-job training costs consist of employee and supervisor fully loaded wages and equipment and supplies utilized during time spent in training.
+Richards Industries has three levels of machine operator classifications, machine operator 1, 2, and 3 and it typically takes a new hire 4,000 hours of on-the-job training to reach 100% productivity of a machine operator 3 positions.
+During this period, supervisors usually spend 25% of their time managing and training employees, validating and confirming competencies until the employee becomes 100% productive.
+With its current processes, Richards Industries incurs an on-the-job training cost of $91,000.00 per new machine operator hired.

 Cost Savings Resulting from partnering with an Educational Provider

-There are many cost savings that can potentially be impacted when employers partner with an educational provider to develop and train a qualified workforce including reductions in hiring, turnover and overtime costs.
-Richards Industries reported a reduction of time spent in on the job training for all ten of their incumbent workers who participated in the training by approximately 30% when compared to employees who did not participate in this project.
-This reduction in on the job training saved the company $27,300.00 per employee or $273,000.00 for this project.
-Although all 10 incumbent workers are still employed with Richards Industries at this time, Richards Industries did not want to attribute a cost savings resulting from a reduction in turnover in this calculation.
+There are many cost savings that can potentially be impacted when employers partner with an educational provider to develop and train a qualified workforce including reductions in hiring, turnover, and overtime costs.
+Richards Industries reported a reduction of time spent in on-the-job training for all ten of their incumbent workers who participated in the training by approximately 30% when compared to employees who did not participate in this project.
+This reduction in on-the-job training saved the company $27,300.00 per employee or $273,000.00 for this project.
+Although all 10 incumbent workers are still employed with Richards Industries at this time, Richards Industries did not want to attribute cost savings resulting from a reduction in turnover in this calculation.

 Cost to Implement and Return on Investment